Pyshou/MD-FEP_parallel_Q5/5_prep_topologies/README.md

 - Also copy the associated rec.pdb you created at that stage (with cleaned up formated coordinates of the ligand from section 3).

 - Copy the enclosed qprep_wat.in file and adjust the solvate and boundary lines by changing the "N9" atom name by the one of your ligand you choose as sphere center.
-In these two lines, also change the "21" to the sphere radius you have chosen when setting up your sphere in section 2.
+In these two lines, also change the "21" to the sphere radius you have chosen when setting up your sphere in section 2 of the repository.

 - Inside the Forcefield/ folder, make sure the charge group section in the LIG.lib file starts with a heavy atom.